Franciscof11/Mock-Shop/README.md

    <h2>About 📖</h2>

    <p>
-    App that simulates an online sales application consuming the DummyJSON open source API (https://dummyjson.com/).
+    App that simulates an online sales application, consuming the DummyJSON open source API (https://dummyjson.com/).
 The application allows us to explore the list of products that comes from the api, see the details of the products listed and simulates a shopping cart.
    </p>

 ---